Correlated states in super-moir\'e materials with a kernel polynomial quantics tensor cross interpolation algorithm: Methods

-The kernel polynomial tensor cross interpolation method relies on exploiting the natural structure and length scales of the mean-field Hamiltonian in a super-moire system.
-The large number of components of $\chi_{ijss'} (\{\langle c^\dagger_i c_j \rangle \})$ can be reformulated as a rank-$R$ tensor $\chi^{\sigma_1 ... \sigma_R}$, with $R \propto \log (\text{number of correlators})$.
+The kernel polynomial tensor cross interpolation method relies on exploiting the natural structure and length scales of the mean-field Hamiltonian in a super-moir\'e system.
+The large number of components of $\chi_{ijss'} (\{\langle c^\dagger_{i,s} c_{j,s'} \rangle \})$ can be reformulated as a rank-$R$ tensor $\chi^{\sigma_1 ... \sigma_R}$, with $R \propto \log (\text{number of correlators})$.
 This tensor can be re-expressed as a much cheaper matrix product state, using the tensor cross interpolation algorithm, which learns a quasi-optimal approximation of $\chi^{\sigma_1 ... \sigma_R}$ by evaluating it exactly for only a small subset of its entries\cite{PhysRevX.12.041018,2024arXiv240702454N,PhysRevLett.132.056501,PhysRevB.107.245135,PhysRevB.110.035124,2023arXiv230803508J,PhysRevB.109.165135}.
 Therefore, only a small subset of the full list $[\langle c^\dagger_1 c_1 \rangle, ..., \langle c^\dagger_{2^p} c_{2^p} \rangle]$ of real-space correlators has to be calculated in practice.
 Furthermore, the architecture of the underlying matrix product state and the update strategy is dynamically optimized during the self-consistent loop, where at each iteration we optimize for the strategy that requires the least amount of evaluations of the mean-field of the previous iteration.
 The dynamically optimized parameters include the matrix product state bond dimension, the number of orbitals for which independent matrix product states are created, the initial pivot, the choice of a rook or accumulative optimization method, and the number and location of global pivots.
+The convergence of the MPS representation of the mean-field Hamiltonian is controlled by two main parameters: the maximum bond dimension and a per-tensor singular value decomposition-compression error.
+Our methodology sets a value of the compression error and lets the algorithm make evaluations until the matrix product state constructed has enough accuracy.
+This is thus an iterative procedure that is only halted when the mean-field is accurate enough.
+The threshold we set in the matrix product state construction is taken as one order of magnitude below the target error of the selfconsistency loop, guaranteeing that the mean-field features high enough accuracy.